valancej/documentation/_basic/languages-frameworks/python.md

 ## Frameworks And Testing

-All Python frameworks, including Django, Flask and Pyramid, should work without issue as long as they do not require root-access for customized system configuration.
+All Python frameworks, including Django, Flask and Pyramid, should work without issue.

 All test frameworks and tools, including pytest and unittest, should also work without issue.